This user guide describes how to seamlessly integrate the Roster Athletics platform with the TimeTronics MacFinish timing system.

 Select the desired PAR-file (.par).
 Each start list has a unique PAR-file.
 You can identify the correct file via the name, which has the following information: "meeting ID - event details with data that you can select in the Event description format - [event ID]" (e.g., [meet1023] 1000 100m - Senior - Heat 1 .par).

 The ID column in TimeTronics MacFinish will contain information about the bib number and lane/order.

 Now the start lists for a particular event are loaded into TimeTronics MacFinish.
-TimeTronics is now ready to go and the event can commence in standard TimeTronics procedure.
+TimeTronics is now ready to go, and the event can commence in the standard TimeTronics procedure.
 Once the event has finished and TimeTronics has marked the results, click on Document → Export Results to File....
 You can go ahead and use the default event filename when saving.
 After saving, wait approximately 10 seconds or less while the data is synced to Roster Athletics.

 You can now go back to Roster Athletics and see the times and rankings for the athletes that have been updated from TimeTronics.
 The results are also immediately available in the Roster Athletics App.